 Board Response:

-Over the past six months, employers in the Austin-Round Rock, Texas Metropolitan Statistical Area (MSA) posted 139,853 jobs.
-Many of the top jobs posted were in Information Technology, Healthcare, Professional and Business Services and Hospitality.
-Software Developer/Engineer topped the list with almost 6,000 job postings, and there were 3,400 Registered Nurse postings.
-The most sought-after credentials, excluding the driver’s license, were those required for Registered Nurses, followed by First Aid/CPR.
-Many job postings required certifications in basic life saving, advanced cardiac life support, and licensed vocational nursing.
-About 1,500 job postings required a food handler’s certification, and almost 1,400 required a project management certification.
+According to Labor Insight, in 2022 employers in the Austin-Round Rock, Texas Metropolitan Statistical Area (MSA) posted 373,700 jobs.
+Many of the top jobs posted were in Healthcare and Social Assistance (51,785), Accommodation and Food Services (34,515), and Professional and Scientific, and Technical Services (27,378),.
+Software Developer/Engineer topped the list with almost 17,467 job postings and there were 14,369 job postings for Registered Nurses. .
+The most sought-after credentials, excluding the driver’s license, were those required for Registered Nurses, followed by First Aid/CPR and Project Management Certification.
+Many job postings required certifications in basic life saving,food handlers certification, project management professional, advanced cardiac life support, and certified public accountant. .
+About 4,200 job postings required a food handler’s certification, and almost 4,100 required a project management certification.

-Healthcare employers have posted about 20,000 jobs over the past six months, more than any other sector.
-Healthcare employers have consistently posted the highest percentage of jobs compared to other sectors, increasing from 17 percent to almost 20 percent between 2019 and January 2021.
-Manufacturing job postings have slightly declined since 2019 from 8.5 percent to 7.1 percent, but Skilled Trades job postings increased from 2.2 to 2.9 percent during that same time period.
-Professional, Scientific and Technical Services, which includes Information Technology, slightly declined from 13.3 to 12.5 percent between 2019 and January 2021.
+Healthcare employers have posted about 51,000 jobs over the past year, more than any other sector.
+Healthcare employers have consistently posted the highest percentage of job postings for Registered Nurses (13,167), Medical and Health Service Managers (2,709), Licensed Vocational Nurses (2,246), Nursing Assistants (1,391) and Medical Assistants (1,430).
+Healthcare job postings increased from 18.3 percent to 18.5 percent in the last year.
+Manufacturing job postings have increased from 8.5 percent to 9.0 percent, but Professional and Scientific and Skilled Trades declined from 12.4 to 9.8 percent and 2.7 to 2.4 percent respectively.

-Retail Trade and Accommodation and Food Services, which make up part of the Hospitality sector, both have experienced decreased job postings since 2019.
-However, Retail Trade and Accommodation & Food Services still represent 12.6 and 8.7 percent, respectively, of the total job postings in the Austin MSA.
+Retail Trade and Accommodation and Food Services, which make up part of the Hospitality sector, both have experienced Increased job postings since 2020.
+However, Retail Trade and Accommodation & Food Services still represent 11.8 and 12.3 percent, respectively, of the total job postings in the Austin MSA.
 Many of the job postings in this sector require a high school diploma or equivalent, plus on the job training.

 C. Labor Force Analysis and Trends